 First, we explore the impact of industrial robots on employment across Chinese cities.
 Table 1 analyzes the relationship between the change in the exposure to robots between 2000 and 2016 and the change in the employment to population ratio observed during the same period.
-All estimates include year 2000 baseline city-level demographic controls for the natural log of population, the share of males, the share of married, the share of population aged 60 and above, the share of urban population, the shares of population with primary school, secondary school, and college education, the share of ethnic minorities (non-Han Chinese), and the share of migrants; city-level broad industry shares that include the 2000 shares of employment in agriculture, manufacturing; and regional fixed effects (northeast, east, central, and west).
+All estimates include year 2000 baseline city-level demographic controls for the natural log of population, the share of males, the share of married, the share of population aged 60 and above, the share of urban population, the shares of population with primary school, secondary school, and college education, the share of ethnic minorities (non-Han Chinese), and the share of migrants; city-level broad industry shares that include the 2000 shares of employment in agriculture, manufacturing, durable manufacturing, construction, and the share of female employment in manufacturing; and regional fixed effects (northeast, east, central, and west).
 Standard errors, shown in parentheses, are clustered at the city level.
 The sample is restricted to the 261 prefectural cities covered in the China City Statistical Yearbook in 2000 and 2016.
 Our measure of robot exposure is standardized, and so are employment to population ratios and unemployment rates.
 Finally, the estimation sample is weighted using the population of each city.